How to Become a Nevada School Counselor

 Where are you on your quest to become a Nevada School Counselor?

 Explore the information below and learn how you can become a school counselor in Nevada.
 Some of the information below may be subject to change.
-In order to make sure you have the most current information, please feel free to contact your school counseling education program advisor or contact the Nevada Department of Education licensing department at (702) 486-6458.
+In order to make sure you have the most current information, contact your school counseling education program advisor or the Nevada Department of Education Educator Licensure office at [email protected] or 775-687-9115 (Carson City)/702-486-6458 (Las Vegas).

 I’m a High School Graduate…

 Kudos for showing motivation and maturity!
-Doing career research on the Nevada school counselor career as a high school graduate shows common sense and drive.
-These are attributes that will serve you well in many areas of your life.
+Researching a career in school counseling now shows you’re motivated and ambitious.
+These attributes will serve you well in many areas of your life.

-However, don’t stop here!
-The following are recommended steps that will help you learn how to begin advancing your education as well as learn what it’s like to work with student aged individuals in Nevada.
+But don’t stop there!
+The following are recommended steps that will help you learn how to begin pursuing your education as you learn more about a career in school counseling.

 Step One: